 Parents of children with uncontrolled allergic asthma may feel helpless in trying to figure out how to manage asthma symptoms and allergic triggers.
 The experience of an allergic asthma attack is all too familiar for one Instagram star and author, Jessica Shyba; her son Jack, has allergic asthma.

 “One specific time has stuck with me – Jack was coughing and having trouble breathing.
 It seemed like he was having an asthma attack and I was trying to get to the hospital in a New York City taxi,” said Jessica.
 “He was coughing so hard and was vomiting non-stop.
 I could only sit there and cry.
 I’ll always remember how helpless I felt knowing there was nothing I could do.”

 Jessica joins Breathing Space to share the story of Jack’s road to diagnosis, the lifestyle changes they’ve made and the tips that have worked to manage his allergic triggers.
 Visit allergicasthma.com to learn more about Jack’s first asthma attack, and watch short videos of Jessica sharing tips she has found helpful in managing his condition.

-For more information about Breathing Space and allergic asthma, visit allergicasthma.com.
-This website is home to videos and tips from Jessica and Robin on managing asthma and allergic triggers inside and outside the home, as well as general information about this condition.
+For more information about Breathing Space, visit allergicasthma.com.
+The website is home to videos and tips from Jessica and Robin on managing asthma and allergic triggers inside and outside the home, as well as general information about the condition.
 There are also downloadable resources to help introduce lifestyle changes and encourage productive conversations with specialists, such as allergists and pulmonologists.